dotnet/arcade/Documentation/ArcadeCommunications.md

 - Blog entry for larger features/updates of interest

 ## Automation
-The intent is to provide access to a change log which contains all PR’s and the latest SHAs which is always available.
+The intent is to provide access to a change log which contains all PR’s and the latest SHAs which is always available. (*NOTE: this is not yet implemented*)
 - Log is auto generated and posted (not emailed)
 - Is not always categorized by type of change because of automation, e.g. breaking etc  (add ML in the future?)
 - Resource updates and 2nd party services are out of scope for this automation piece